The-red-masque/devkitty.io/content/en/docs/get-started/assembly.md

 </div>
 </br>

-- a.
-Add double-sided foam tape at the bottom of the screen footprint (not pictured)
+1. Add double-sided foam tape at the bottom of the screen footprint (not pictured)
-- b.
-Center & press the screen in place.
+2. Center & press the screen in place.
-- c.
-Solder the screen joints on the back.
+3. Solder the screen joints on the back.
 <!-- note: correct screen askew -->

 ### 5. Antenna & Case Assembly